adamcath/haute-codeture/haute-codeture.md

 other lexical or syntactic details.
 I wanted a new kind of style guide that helps you avoid bugs and write *semantically* readable code.

-This is a style guide that operates on a higher level of abstraction.
-A high-style guide for code.
+The strength of style guides is that they use simple rules that are easy to follow.
+This is a style guide that operates on a higher level of abstraction; a high-style guide for code.

-The examples are in Java but the rules apply to many languages.
+The examples are in Java but the rules apply to many languages (especially those with static type-checking).

 ## Rules for preventing bugs